/

 Enhanced Dining Experience

-A wine that’s a good match for the dish will bring it into balance by smoothing over its rough edges, integrating and blending its flavors.
-The components of wine – acidity, sweetness, tannins and body – each play a part in how it balances a dish.
-We can look at each one in turn.
+A wine that’s a good match for the dish will bring it into balance by smoothing over its rough edges and integrating and blending its flavors.
+The components of wine—acidity, sweetness, tannins, and body—each play a part in how it balances a dish.
+We can examine each one in turn.

-• Acidity: High-acid wines such as Sauvignon Blanc act as a foil to the richness of fatty foods, and hit the palate with a bright, cleansing sensation.
-This is great for wines that go well with dishes such as fried chicken or creamy risotto.
+• Acidity: High-acid wines, such as Sauvignon Blanc, counteract the richness of fatty foods and hit the palate with a bright, cleansing sensation.
+This is great for wines that go well with fried chicken or creamy risotto dishes.

 • Sweetness: Sweet wines can be a foil to intensely pungent foods, like spicy fare or fatty seafood, by presenting a counterpoint to powerful flavors, like a Pinot Gris with spicy Thai food.